shackbarth/homepage/content/the-gettysburg-sequence.md

 <a name="Fitting And Fair"></a>FITTING AND FAIR, Vere dignum, justum, aequum, et salutare est. (Roman liturgy).
 Lat. #8.

+<a name="Flodden"></a>FLODDEN, The Battle of, 1513.
+The english in winning killed King James IV. of Scotland... and the finest soldiery, "Borders" and "Lowland" leadership in particular.
+Smaller scale, perhaps, still a carnage to keep Gettysburg high company. #E=MC2.

+<a name="Flo'ers"></a>FLO'ERS OF THE FOREST, A scots dirge on The Battle of Flodden. #E=MC2.

 <a name="Flux"></a>FLUX, the "g. i.'s" or diarrhoea.
 Eng. #2.

 <a name="Frizzleburg"></a>FRIZZLEBURG, Va., poetic licentiousness for Carlisle, Pa.
 (Alas, not spelled Frizzleberg: frizzle=pudenda; berg=mons veneris.
 But there's where Jeb might just as well have been holed up the night June 30-July 1.
 Q/M of sorts. #5.